makersacademy/takeaway-challenge/README.md

 This task is based on the Makers Academy Weekend 2 challenge [(click here for original README.md)](ORIGINAL_README.md).

-The overall objective is to create a takeaway programme in Ruby, which lets a user select the dishes they want from a menu, and sends them an SMS message to confirm their order has been placed.
+The overall objective is to create a takeaway programme in Ruby, which lets a user select the dishes they want from a menu.
+It then sends them an SMS message to confirm their order has been placed, using the Twilio API.

 The user stories are as follows: